Skip to main content

 Perform an Android Build

-Since Gitlab Pipelines uses a unique image instance for each job in a pipeline, we'll need to install the Ionic Cloud CLI during each job (should take < 1 second).
+Since Gitlab Pipelines uses a unique image instance for each job in a pipeline, we'll need to install the Appflow CLI during each job (should take < 1 second).
 We also install the jq package to help us later with parsing the build output.

 build_Android: